 Clopidogrel Side Effects

 Not all side effects for clopidogrel may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to clopidogrel: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking clopidogrel:More common
+You should check with your doctor immediately if any of these side effects occur when taking clopidogrel:More common

 - Chest pain